 Published 12 October 2019

 The UK Climate Projections 2018 (UKCP18) provide the most up-to-date assessment of how the climate of the UK may change over the 21st century.
-The datasets include land projections for the whole of the UK, higher-resolution regional projections, and marine projections.
+They include land projections for the whole of the UK, higher-resolution regional projections, and marine projections for UK waters.

 What the maps show

 Mean, maximum and minimum air temperature anomaly at 1.5m (°C)

 In other words, the change in average, maximum and minimum daily temperatures, averaged over the period of interest (see Seasons below), compared with the baseline (see below), measures in degrees Celsius.